 - DNA Methylation

-The Chen laboratory, located near Austin at Science Park, studies the regulation and functions of epigenetic modifications, particularly DNA methylation and histone modifications, in mammalian development and human diseases.
+The Chen laboratory specializes in defining the function of epigenetic modifications and how these modifications are regulated, particularly DNA methylation and histone modifications, in mammalian development and human diseases.

 Virtually all cells in our body share the same genome, but they show different phenotypes and carry our diverse functions.
 Individual cell types, characterized by distinct gene expression patterns, are generated during development and then stably maintained.
 Epigenetic mechanisms, including DNA methylation and post-translational modifications of histones, are critical regulators of chromatin structure and gene expression and play important roles in cellular differentiation and maintenance of cell identities.
 Aberrant changes in epigenetic modifications and genetic alterations of epigenetic regulators are associated with various developmental disorders and cancer.